paul-grozav/source.paul.grozav.info/kb/system_administration/socket_connection.md

 errors*" or you can see the value in `column -t /proc/net/snmp | less -NS` at *Udp* -> *RcvbufErrors* (*InErrors*-*RcvbufErrors*=number of corrupted packets that were dropepd).

+3. **Broken pipe** - A process receives a SIGPIPE when it attempts to write to a pipe (named or not) or socket of type SOCK_STREAM that has no reader left.
+This usually happens when you try to **write** to a closed socket/connection.